Folcroft, Pennsylvania: History

 In August 1963, the Baker family became the first African-American family to purchase a house in Folcroft in the Delmar village complex.
 When local white residents learned of the purchase, the house was vandalized and a crowd of over a thousand people prevented the Baker family from entering their home.
 100 Pennsylvania State Troopers were required to control the crowd and allow the Bakers to enter their home.
 The harassment and vandalism continued and forced the Bakers to sell the home and move in 1966.

-In 2020, Folcroft became the first municipality in Delaware County to decriminalize the possession of small amounts of marijuana.
+In July 2020 during the COVID-19 pandemic, Folcroft became the first municipality in Delaware County to decriminalize the possession of small amounts of marijuana.

 On January 3, 2022, Franny DiCicco was sworn in as the first female Mayor of Folcroft in its 100 year history.
-The incoming Mayor won election along with Democratic candidates in a clean sweep of the open seats of the Borough on Election Day 2021.
+The incoming Mayor won election along with Democratic candidates in a clean sweep of the open seats of the borough on Election Day 2021.

 Geography

 Folcroft is located in southeastern Delaware County at 39°53′36″N 75°16′51″W (39.893212, -75.280881).
 It is bordered to the south by Darby Creek and to the west by its tributary, Muckinipattis Creek.
 To the south across Darby Creek is Tinicum Township.
 Neighboring boroughs are Norwood to the west, Glenolden to the northwest, Collingdale to the north, and Sharon Hill to the northeast.
 Darby Township is also to the northeast, and the city of Philadelphia is to the east, across Darby Creek.

 According to the United States Census Bureau, Folcroft has a total area of 3.7 km2, of which 3.2 km2 is land and 0.5 km2, or 12.38%, is water.

-A branch of the Delaware County Courthouse makes its home in Folcroft, and Folcroft Station is a stop on the Wilmington/Newark Line of the SEPTA Regional Rail commuter railroad system.
+Folcroft Station is a stop on the Wilmington/Newark Line of the SEPTA Regional Rail commuter railroad system.